Here's a list of terms which are used frequently throughout this site and in discussions about passkeys, FIDO2, and WebAuthn.

 User Verification (UV)

-User Verification (UV) requires the user to either perform a biometric gesture or enter the device PIN for the authenticator to authorize creation and use of the credential.
-In some cases, UV also satisfies a test of User Presence (such as when the authenticator itself has a biometric built-in or the device PIN is entered directly into the authenticator).
+User Verification (UV) requires the user to either perform a biometric gesture, enter the device PIN, or enter the device password for the authenticator to authorize creation and/or use of the credential.

 User-Verifying Roaming Authenticator